7th & 8th grades

 This General Science course gives students an understanding of the world that surrounds them so they can appreciate the real-world relevance of scientific inquiry and the beauty of Creation.
 The course covers a variety of branches of science including astronomy, meteorology, oceanography, earth study, geology, paleontology, and environmental science.
 Throughout the year students will also learn how to use the scientific method, how to write a proper lab report, and about many great historical and modern-day scientists all while being inspired to better understand science and the world around them.

-In unity with all other Esprit students, 8th grade students will engage in a focused nature study of cultivated crops (Fall), the weather and climate (Winter), and insects (Spring).
+In unity with all other Esprit students, 8th grade students will engage in a focused nature study of reptiles (Fall), brooks, rivers, and oceans (Winter), and garden flowers and weeds (Spring).
 Nature Study home assignments include some light outside reading and one or two nature walks and studies each week.
 A book list will be provided for all books needed for home assignments.

 Elements & Principles of Art 2 - 8th Grade